Boysle/boysle.github.io/_portfolio/0realitycraft.md

 author_profile: false
 collection: projects
 ---
-This project was conducted under the supervision of [Mustafa Doğa Doğan, PhD](https://www.dogadogan.com/) and in collaboration with [Artun Akdoğan](https://www.linkedin.com/in/artun-akdogan/).
+Conducted under the supervision of [Mustafa Doğa Doğan, PhD](https://www.dogadogan.com/) and in collaboration with [Artun Akdoğan](https://www.linkedin.com/in/artun-akdogan/).

 We present RealityCraft, an AR interface that enables in-situ computer-aided design and manufacturing (CAD+CAM) for novices.